Chapter 20 : Rose. --- Falling Into Bad Habits.

 “I forgive you now, but since you're offering...”

-She ruffled his hair and slid out again to head over to the bar.
+She ruffled his hair in a way that reminded Rose distinctly of James and slid out again to head over to the bar.

 Van leaned against the booth and shook his head.
 “I don't know how she has so much energy at the end of the week.
 I'm exhausted.”